Nohalottt/Nohalottt/README.md

 - 👋 Hi, I’m NOUHAILA FARAJY
-- 👀 I’m interested in Web Development.
+- 👀 I’m interested in AI/ML/DL/WD/IT.
 - 💞️ I’m looking to collaborate on github
 - 📫 if you have any remarks on my work give me advice to develop my skills  and thanks